All Durham County Library locations and services will be closed Monday, February 2, due to inclement weather.

 Submitting a model in 3DPrinterOS

-• Must be 13 years of age or older or use a parent’s account with permission.
+• You must be 13 years of age or older or use a parent’s account with permission.

 • Pricing of your object is $0.10/gram of PLA filament.